bevyengine/bevy-website/content/learn/book/the-game-loop/app.md

 The world can also be accessed directly via [`App::world_mut`].

 The main thing that distinguishes an [`App`] from a world is the runner function.
-It's this function that defines the game loop, and like everything else in bevy it's configurable:
+It's this function that defines the game loop, and like everything else in Bevy it's configurable:
 You can manually set a runner with [`App::set_runner`], but you shouldn't have to:
 When using [`DefaultPlugins`] or [`MinimalPlugins`] the runner is set for you.
 We will take a closer look at the runner function in the [custom loops] chapter.